tsandmann/arduino-lua/README.md

 # ESP8266 Arduino Lua

-This Arduino library provides the [lua](https://www.lua.org/) 5.3.5 scripting engine for ESP8266 sketches.
+This Arduino library provides the [lua](https://www.lua.org/) 5.3.5 (release) scripting engine for ESP8266 sketches.
 This allows dynamic execution of code on Arduino without having to compile and flash a new firmware.

 ## Used Resources (minimal sketch, 4MB (no spiffs))